greird/the-release-note/README.md

 Once properly configured, run `python3 the-release-note.py` to send new releases for all recipients in the SendGrid contact list.

+Alternatively, you can also specify the contact list ID through the command line:
+`python3 the-release-note.py --contactlist 123456`

 ### Debug mode

 Run with `-d` or `--debug` to record debug log.